There are instructions in Section 7.3.4 of the E-Verify User Manual on how program administrator can add, change, or delete hiring sites.

 Follow the instructions in Section 2.2.1 of the Supplemental Guide for E-Verify Employer Agents on to add, change, or delete hiring sites.

-- The case verification number from page 1 of the Further Action Notice; AND
+- The E-Verify case number from page 1 of the Further Action Notice; AND

 - Your Naturalization Certificate Number or Alien Number (A-Number).

-If you do not have either of these numbers, you will need to visit an SSA field office with your proof of U.S. citizenship to correct your record and resolve this TNC.
+If you do not have either of these numbers, you will need to visit an SSA field office with your proof of U.S. citizenship to correct your record and resolve this mismatch.